-For scientists not at Michigan Technology University, I will arrange the venue for conducting meetings with the teams.
+I will schedule the meetings with the teams and arrange for the meeting venue for the first two meetings with student teams and scientists.
 This can be a regular phone, conference phone, skype, google hangout or other software.
+The rest of the meetings for the semester will be schedule and arranged by the student teams.

-I would like this document before winter break, 12/11/2020.
+I would like this document before winter break, 12/11/2022.